FNNDSC/fnndsc/js/chrisAPI/APIDocumentation.md

 # ChRIS API
-JavaScript6 client for the ChRIS API.
+JavaScript 6 client for the ChRIS API.

 ## Usage